anatorresruu/marcotravel-blog/001/que-es-marco-como-funciona_en.md

 We are an artificial intelligence travel planner that helps turn an idea, a destination, and a set of preferences into a personalized itinerary.
 A tool designed to simplify the process and make trip planning part of the experience itself.

-## Why is planning a trip still so complicated?
+## Planning a trip remains complicated

 Today, we have access to more information about destinations than ever before: blogs, videos, social media, maps, and travel guides.